Hoblayerta/LENSNOMICS/README.md

 - **Achievement System**: Earn badges for community contributions
 - **Web3 Integration**: Built with Lens Protocol and blockchain authentication
 - **Real-time Analytics**: Track token earnings and engagement
+- **Lenis Agent** : to admin the tokenomics and help to engaging community.

 ## 🛠️ Technical Stack